or for a script

-The error message often doesn't show which command failed.
-Run npm with verbose logging:
+The error message often does not show which command failed.
+Re-run npm with verbose logging using the correct flag (--loglevel verbose, or its alias -d):

-Once you know which command is failing, verify it exists:
+Once you know which command is failing, confirm it is installed and on PATH:

 which git